nsmfoo/dicompot/README.md

 # Run

-- cd HOME/go/bin
+- cd $HOME/go/bin
 - ./server
-- ./server -help for the different options that is avalible
+- ./server -help, for the different options that is avalible
 - The server will log to the console and also to a file called dicompot.log (JSON)
+- Works well with screen, if you like to run it in the background

 # Test